ajylam/ajylam.github.io/_posts/2017-09-10-the-office-analysis.md

 Pam and Jim (#couplegoals), and Dwight (our favourite ex-assistant-(to-the)-manager).
 However, the release date is set to be aiming for the summer of 2018.
 In order to help with this long wait, I decided to perform an analysis on this data to see what interesting things I could find.
-What a great dataset for a first post, eh?
-Keep on reading to see what happened!
+I thought this would be a nice and simple dataset to start with for my very first post!
+Keep on reading to see what happened.

 *If you're interested in this dataset as well, [here](https://www.reddit.com/r/datasets/comments/6yt3og/every_line_from_every_episode_of_the_office_us/) is where I found it.*